cloudflare/cloudflare-docs/content/radar/reference/quarterly-ddos-reports.md

 #### Ranking

-For source, target and industry insights, Cloudflare may calculate a "Rank" for each dimension.
-The calculation takes into consideration HTTP DDoS attacks, network-layer DDoS attacks and the total volume and the percentage of DDoS attack traffic out of the total traffic for each of attack types.
-The Ranking system lets Cloudflare provide a simple single score that signfies how much a certain industry is being attacked, for example.
-In the graphs, the Rank values are visualized inverted.
-A longer bar in the chart means a higher rank and more attacks.
+For source, target, and industry insights, Cloudflare may calculate a "Rank" for each dimension.
+The calculation takes into consideration HTTP DDoS attacks, network-layer DDoS attacks, and the total volume and the percentage of DDoS attack traffic out of the total traffic for each attack type.
+The Ranking system lets Cloudflare provide a simple single score that means how much a certain industry is being attacked, for example.
+In the graphs, the Rank values are displayed in an inverted way (a longer bar in the chart means a higher rank and more attacks).

 ### How we calculate attack characteristics